nilava1234/godot_bounce_room/readme.txt

 2)scons

 Steps:
-1) in /godot rune the command
+1) in /godot run the command
 $: scons
 this should list all available executable files it could make.
 Choose the right one for you.
 2) run the command